seanwestfall/javascript/README.md

 Use strict mode consistently, don't mix and match strict mode within a script -- since using strict mode turns javascript into a very different language, and would therefore be like mixing two languages into one.

 **[⬆ back to top](#table-of-contents)**
-## Using ES6
-When using ES6 features, specifically mark where in your code you'll be using new ES6 features.
-ES6 code can confuse other developers, since they are only purposed newer features of the ECMA script standard, and yet to be includied officially.

-Use 6to5 to convert ES6 javascript to ES5: [https://6to5.org/](https://6to5.org/)

 **[⬆ back to top](#table-of-contents)**
 ## Types and Syntax